sosia-dev/sosia/docs/functioning.rst

 This will find matches who started publishing the year of the scientist's first publication plus or minus 2 years, who in the year of treatment have the same number of coauthors plus or minus 20% of that number (at least 1), and who in the year of treatment have the same number of publications plus or minus 20% of that number (at least 1).
 If the last two parameters receive integers rather than floats, they will be interpreted as absolute margin.

-Upon initation, `scopus` performs queries on the Scopus database under the hood.
+Upon initation, `pybliometrics` performs queries on the Scopus database under the hood.
 The information is valid in the year of treatment and used to find similarities:

 .. code-block:: python